 Before enrolling in this program, students must be 18 years old and have a high school diploma or GED.
 Prospective students will also have to pass a criminal background check.

 EMT Training Program

 Students who successfully complete the program can do so in less than a year and are qualified to take the Tennessee licensing test.
 There are two sequential courses required for this program: EMT-Basic and Advanced EMT.
-The basic course takes seven months to complete, and the advanced course meets twice a week over the span of a few months.
+The basic course takes seven and a half months to complete, and the advanced course meets twice a week over the span of a few months.
 Students can apply to the program without applying to the college because this is a non-credit course, which also disqualifies students from receiving traditional forms of financial aid.